-A Moderator is a role that can be assigned to any registered attendees at an event.
-The Moderator role is assigned by the Organisation Admin which will allow them to control participants to go on and off-screen inside a Session or an Expo Session.
-Moderators are also able to mute attendees on a moderated Session or Expo Session and create/manage Polls for a Moderated Session or Expo Session.
+A Moderator is a role that can be assigned to any registered Attendees at an event.
+The Moderator role is assigned by the Event Organizers and will allow them to control participants to go on and off screen inside a Session or an Expo Booth Session.
+Moderators are also able to mute Attendees on a Moderated Session or Expo Session and create/manage Polls for a Moderated Session or Expo Session.

-A Speaker is a role that is also assigned by the Organisation Admin to a registered attendee who will be speaking at an event.
+A Speaker is a role that is also assigned by the Event Organizer to a registered Attendee who will be speaking at an event.
 Speakers would normally be presenting on the Stage (using the Backstage link), Sessions and Expo segments.

-Note: A speaker behaves as an attendee, with no additional privileges unless they are made a moderator by the event organizers, more on this below.
+A Speaker behaves as an Attendee, with no additional privileges unless they are made a Moderator by the Event Organizers.

-Attendees who have been assigned the Speaker role will appear on the Registration page under the Speakers tab as shown below:
+Attendees who have been assigned the Speaker role will appear on the Registration page.

 They will also appear under the Reception page under Schedule if they are added to a particular Segment tied to a schedule.